-Over the years, Epiphone has been based in a number of different countries, including the United States, Korea, Indonesia, and Japan.
-Today, Epiphone’s primary factory is located in Qingdao, China, in the province of Shandong.
+Over the years, Epiphone has been based in a number of different countries.
+This includes the United States, Korea, Indonesia, and Japan.
+Today, Epiphone’s primary factory is located in Qingdao, China.
+But in the province of Shandong.
 Epiphone has been manufacturing most of its guitars in China since 2004.

 Who Makes Epiphone Guitars?

 Gibson currently owns and manufactures Epiphone guitars.
 Epiphone guitars are typically lower-priced alternatives to Gibson models of the same style.
-After the Gibson acquisition in 1957, Epiphone’s factories have been moved around multiple times in an attempt to produce guitars for less money.
+After the Gibson acquisition in 1957, Epiphone’s factories have been moved around.
+And multiple times!
+This was in an attempt to produce guitars for less money.

-Epiphone’s famous Les Paul, Explorer, Flying V, and SG guitars are replicas of designs that are still also made by Gibson today.
-These alternatives have become so good that various high-end Epiphone models can outperform lower-end Gibson guitars in terms of overall quality.
+Epiphone’s famous Les Paul, Explorer, Flying V, and SG guitars are replicas.
+They are copies of designs that are still also made by Gibson today.
+These alternatives have become so good!
+Some can outperform lower-end Gibson guitars in terms of quality.

-For people looking for great guitars without spending too much money, Epiphone is a great option for you.
+Looking for great guitars without spending too much money?
+Epiphone is a great option for you.

 Brief History Of Epiphone

-The company was originally founded in 1873 by a musical instrument builder names Anastasios Stathopoulos from Smyrna.
+The company was originally founded in 1873.
+The gentleman was a musical instrument builder named Anastasios Stathopoulos from Smyrna.
 After moving to New York in 1903, Anastasios’s son Epaminondas took over the company a few years later.

-In 1928, he changed the name of the company to Epiphone, which is partly his nickname, and the Greek word “phone” which means “voice”.
+In 1928, he changed the name of the company to Epiphone.
+This is partly his nickname and the Greek word phone, which means voice.
 The company began making guitars during this time, which were of great quality.

-Let’s take a look at some of Epiphones’ most popular models that are inspired by Gibson’s Guitars and discuss what makes them stand out from the competition.
+Let’s take a look at some of Epiphones most popular models!
+These are inspired by Gibson’s Guitars.
+We’ll discuss what makes them stand out from the competition.